 (3) Exercise at low intensity: While endorphins are produced in anaerobic zones, serotonin results from aerobic exercise.
 Serotonin also lingers in our system after exercise.

 (4) Consume tryptophan with carbohydrates: Foods like milk and corn contain tryptophan, which our bodies convert to serotonin.
 High protein foods apparently don’t convert so well.
 Neither do bananas – the serotonin in these cannot cross the blood-brain barrier.
 Carbohydrates aid the conversion process so don’t skip these!

 Happy Hormone #3: Dopamine

 Dopamine is a “pleasure” hormone and is stimulated when we strive towards a goal.
-It helps motivate us to take action to achieve the goal so we can experience the pleasure of the reward.
+It motivates us to take action to achieve a goal so we can experience the pleasure of the reward.

 Ways to increase dopamine: